 MBW’s World’s Greatest Managers series profiles the best artist managers in the global business.
 This time, we speak to Andrew Gertler, a New York-based talent manager who looks after the likes of global superstar Shawn Mendes.
-The World’s Greatest Managers is supported by Centtrip Music, the FX and banking solutions provider – which helps artists, managers and music businesses obtain an optimum currency exchange deal.
+The World’s Greatest Managers is supported by Centtrip, the FX and banking solutions provider – which helps artists, managers and music businesses obtain an optimum currency exchange deal.

 Remember Vine?
 Probably.
 It only withered a couple of years ago, after all.
 But, pretty soon, in this accelerated culture, it will be reduced to a quiz question.